How to Build a Sustainable Fitness Routine and Stick with It

 So, here’s the deal:

 Your sustainable fitness journey doesn’t have to start with sweat, soreness, or strict rules.
 It starts with a choice.
 A 5-minute walk.
 One stretch.
-A deep breath.
+A deep breath, not a daily obligation or a scheme or a deadline.

 Ready to Begin?